Student Spotlight: Mark Tom

 Tom continued his education at Seattle Pacific University as a Pre-Med Physiology major, from which he graduated cum laude in 2012 with his bachelor’s in Physiology.
 During the summer of 2011, he worked with Dr. David Hockenbery at the Fred Hutchinson Cancer Research Center as an undergraduate intern.
 Their research involved the study of specific enzyme inhibitors that would target the enzymatic pathway of cancer metabolism, aerobic glycolysis, in hopes of seeking out a novel method of cancer therapy.

-During summer 2012, Tom is traveling to Puerto Cortes, Honduras to do some work in the Pam Roach Medical Clinic through a ministry known as World Wide Heart to Heart.
-He is also running a soccer camp and soccer tournament for the Children's Village, which he plans to do again in 2013.
+During summer 2012, Tom traveled to Puerto Cortes, Honduras, for work in the Pam Roach Medical Clinic through a ministry known as World Wide Heart to Heart.
+He also ran a soccer camp and soccer tournament for the Children's Village, which he plans to do again in 2013.